How We Test Massage Guns – Our Review Process Explained

 4.5 – 5 stars

 This is the highest score a device can get.
-It would have to meet the highest quality in build and materials, be effective in what it does (achieve deep tissue massage), be well equipped, and be true to the specs.
+It would have to meet the highest standards in terms of build and materials, be effective in what it does (achieving deep tissue massage), be well-equipped, and adhere to the specifications.

-A lifetime warranty is considered here as well.
+A lifetime warranty is also considered here.
 Our benchmark devices achieve this rating.

 Excellent!